johnson-jesse/storylab/README.md

 ```

 ## develop
-The StoryLab addon works with GitLab by looking for any issues by their matching labels. i.e. [GitLab label](https://docs.gitlab.com/ee/user/project/labels.html).
+The StoryLab addon works with GitLab by looking for any issues with matching labels. i.e. [GitLab label](https://docs.gitlab.com/ee/user/project/labels.html).

-Open a story and modify the parameter and pass a smartly mamed string:
+Open a story and modify the parameters.
+Set `storylab` equal to your button identifying label in GitLab.

 ```tsx
 // Button.stories.js